SleepyLili/tlapbot/README.md

 - `POINTS_AMOUNT_GIVEN` decides how many channel points users receive.
 - `LIST_REDEEMS` if `True`, all redeems will be listed after the `!help` command in chat.
 This makes the !help output quite long, so it's `False` by default.
+- `GUNICORN` if `True`, sets logging to use gunicorn's logger.
+Only set this to True if you're using Gunicorn to run tlapbot.
 #### Example config:
 An example to show what your config like could look like
 ```python